twse/bobsgame-extras/Third-Party Notices.md

 ## For use of DOOM
 © 2016 id Software, LLC, a ZeniMax Media company.
 Bethesda, Bethesda Softworks, ZeniMax and related logos are registered trademarks or trademarks of ZeniMax Media Inc. in the U.S. and/or other countries.
 DOOM, id, id Software, id Tech and related logos are registered trademarks or trademarks of id Software LLC in the U.S. and/or other countries.

-See the credits in the game for lead developers and many other developers.

 ## For use of Excel
-Copyright © 1987-2020 Microsoft Corporation.
+Copyright © 1987-2021 Microsoft Corporation.
 All rights reserved.

-See the about dialog in the program itself for legal notices of proofing tools based on region and language.
+See the about dialog in the program itself for international proofing tools legal notices.

 ### Excel Development Credits
 * David Ahlers